ethanmackie/ecash-chat/README.md

 **V1**
 - [x] Basic landing page UI that interacts with Cashtab Extensions to retrieve user address
-- [ ] Add authentication mechanisms to complete the login process
+- [x] Retrieve single page tx history data via chronik
-- [ ] Work with UI SME to make this design look more modern and web3
+- [ ] Work with UI SME to modernize the app's UI/UX
-- [ ] Social Profile section: allowing the user to view the associated eCash address and alias for this extension login, as well as set their other social handles if they choose to do so
+- [ ] Extend tx history retrieval to promise-based multi-page calls
+- [ ] Pagination for tx history
+- [ ] Parsing of tx history to filter for OP_RETURN messages
 - [ ] Wallet Messaging: retrieval and rendering of sent and received OP_RETURN messages (both cashtab and external)
+- [ ] Unit tests and linting
+- [ ] User profile with alias-server integration
 - [ ] Wallet Messaging: Send Message feature which sends a query string to Cashtab Extensions using the nominal 5.5 XEC as amount
 - [ ] Wallet Messaging: Advanced Send Message feature which allows the user to customize the send amount along with the message
+- [ ] Wallet Messaging: Enables the use of alias as a destination address

+**V2**
 - [ ] Public Town Hall: Basic posting and retrieval function
+- [ ] Basic social-server prototype to handle parsing of posts
 - [ ] Public Town Hall: Introduce different categories of townhalls
 - [ ] Implement DDOS mitigations
-- [ ] Public go live

-**V2**
 - [ ] Enable use of emojis and [img] tags
 - [ ] Follow function
 - [ ] Tipping in XEC